Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 town

-Recreational drone use prohibited in pedestrian areas and town-owned parking structures of Vail Village and Lionshead Village, Ford Park, and area surrounding Vail Valley Medical Center Heli-Port.
+Recreational drone use is prohibited in pedestrian areas, town-owned parking structures, Ford Park, and the area surrounding Vail Valley Medical Center Heli-Port.
+Vail Resorts also prohibits drones on or over Vail, Beaver Creek, Keystone, Breckenridge, and Crested Butte ski areas.

 Restrictions